IEC 60068-2-75 Environmental Hammer Test

 An impact test such as IEC 60068-2-75 is fitting for equipment likely to be used in areas with non-restricted access and where impacts can occur.
 As a certified environmental lab, we realize the importance of IEC environmental 60068-2-75 testing.
 Meeting the environmental and international standard requirements can be difficult.
 We understand the challenges and guide companies through the process.

 Keystone takes a consultative approach throughout the entire test program.
-We provide comprehensive reports shortly after completion of IEC environmental standard testing.
+We provide comprehensive reports shortly after the completion of IEC environmental standard testing.
 Our pricing is competitive and we offer volume discounts.
 Keystone Compliance creates an accurate test plan to eliminate expensive over-testing.
 Keystone provides the peace of mind that all of your needs will be met.

 Request a quote to receive testing services tailored to your specific requirements.
 Ready to get started?
 We are.
 Contact us to see why so many companies work with us to achieve their environmental standard testing needs.